 The failure of climate models to produce observed warming in the North Atlantic leads to two possibilities.
 On one hand, observed warming trend in the past three decades could be due to anthropogenic forcing, but the model is not producing a proper warming pattern.
 This would suggest that climate models might have severely underestimated the potential impact of global warming in the North Atlantic.
 On the other hand, observed warming trend could be due to a natural cycle of El Nino teleconnections, manifest in rapid warming in the North Atlantic.
 This would suggest that climate models might have grossly overstated the impact of anthropogenic forcing.
 In either case, there will be enormous policy implication on climate change.
-Significant advance in understanding atmospheric teleconnections is essential in making credible predictions of future climate change.
+Significant advance in understanding the natural and forced variability modes as well as atmospheric teleconnections is essential in making credible predictions of future climate change.

 Acknowledgements